BaymaxShawn/PersonalWeb/README.md

-Deploy on Firebase
+# Deploy on Firebase
+It is my profile.
 Link: https://shawnhuwebsite.web.app/
-# django-quiz-app
-It is django based quiz app for multiple choice questions.